batir-akhmerov/hybricache/README.md

 Things did not get much better after upgrading to the top-end memory optimized Elasticache instance type with high network performance – page load goes to 5-6 seconds which is still not acceptable for a production site.

-HybriCache source code contains 2 performance tests where we check execution time of 3000 get object cache operations in 2 modes:
+HybriCache source code contains 2 performance tests where we check execution time of 3000 GET Object calls in 2 modes:

 1. Local (only EhCache is enabled).
 Result: Execution took 37 milliseconds